rohanraj3818/bayesian-deep-learning/README.md

 # Bayesian
-A collection of projects on Bayesian statistics
+A collection of projects using Bayesian statistics

 ## Markov Chain Monte Carlo (MCMC)

-Bayesian Data Analysis The fundamental objective of Bayesian data analysis is to determine the posterior distribution
+The fundamental objective of Bayesian data analysis is to determine the posterior distribution

 `p(θ | X)=p(X | θ)p(θ)p(X)`